-During fiscal year 2008, MoDOT's Solutions at Work has verified and shared 19 best practices with department employees.
-Six of those best practices have been shared within the past thirty days resulting in insufficient time to implement and are not part of this survey cycle.
-Overall, 83 percent of the best practices have been fully implemented with 3 percent partially implemented and 14 percent still under review.
-With 86 percent of best practices partially or fully implemented, MoDOT is aggressively taking advantage of best practices.
-The 14 percent still under review is partially due to the need to customize some best practices to better fit operational or regional needs.
-The improved implementation rate during the fiscal year is attributable to stricter evaluation criteria and improved statewide communication of best practices through monthly videoconferences.
-Implementation of these best practices resulted in a net savings of nearly \$1.5 million.
-Most notably the department saved more than \$1 million through a process to recover costs associated with removal of underground petroleum storage tanks.
-Logging contracts on transportation projects generated more than \$203,000 and a revised county billing process for outdoor advertising eliminated three full-time positions saving the department's personal services budget nearly \$140,000.
+Since the beginning of fiscal year 2008, MoDOT's Solutions at Work has verified and shared 10 best practices with department employees.
+One of those best practices has been shared within the past thirty days and will be included in the next Tracker edition.
+Overall 85 percent of the best practices have been fully implemented with 6 percent partially implemented and 9 percent still under review.
+With 91 percent of best practices partially or fully implemented, MoDOT is aggressively taking advantage of best practices.
+The 9 percent still under review is partially due to the need to customize some best practices to better fit operational or regional needs.
+The improved implementation rate during the first half of the fiscal year is attributable to stricter evaluation criteria and improved statewide communication of best practices through monthly videoconferences.